 Nearly every business relies on information technology managers and technical experts to oversee information systems that support operations and drive commerce.
 There are a wide variety of industries in which employees with expertise in systems analytics, networking, programming, and software engineering (in addition to finance and management) can prove valuable.

-With a BS in Computer Information Technology, you'll be prepared to balance the demands of being a business professional and a technologist.
+With a Bachelor of Science in Computer Information Technology, you'll be prepared to balance the demands of being a business professional and a technologist.

 At SNHU, you'll learn how to think, articulate knowledge in an understandable way, and accomplish what you set out to do.
 So in addition to the business and CIT education you'll get here, you'll emerge with life skills that can be used in almost any situation.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in computer information technology at SNHU include:

 The computer systems and related industry reports a need for employees who have both IT and general business skills, and the U.S. Bureau of Labor Statistics predicts the information technology sector will grow at a "much faster" rate than the average for all occupations.

 SNHU computer information technology majors are well positioned to excel in key roles in this growing field.
 Classes provide a solid foundation in both business and information technology, allowing students to bridge the gap between the two.
 Past and current SNHU BS-holders work for companies such as Fidelity Investments and SCD Solutions.